The J. Warren McClure School offers students the opportunity to acquire foundational skills in several areas of cybersecurity.

 Today's cybersecurity industry, requires professionals with solid problem solving skills and the ability to understand the business implications of implementing, managing and planning secure solutions for data and information networks.
 The McClure School Cybersecurity sequence provides the foundations through both theory and hands-on experience.
-Those students seeking to gain further insight in the field are strongly encouraged to pursue, as part of their Area of Concentration, information systems and business data analysis classes from the College of Business.
+Those students seeking to gain further insight in the field are strongly encouraged to pursue, as part of their Area of Concentration, information systems and business data analysis classes or minors from the College of Business.

 As part of the degree in Information and Telecommunication systems all students are required to take an introductory class in data networking.